CedricDeVijt/ComputerScienceNotes/Bachelor 3/Software engineering/Exam/8 Domain Modelling - exam questions.md

 ### Explain the main difference between a social fork and a variant fork

 - **Social fork**: Created for contributions or improvements, usually reintegrated via pull requests.
-- **Variant fork**: Maintained separately, often duplicating effort like bug fixes across variants.
+- **Variant fork**: Created to establish a separate project that deviates significantly from the original

 ### How does domain modeling help to achieve correctness?
 Traceability?